Tencent/ncnn/docs/developer-guide/glsl-extension.md

 }
 ```

-The ncnn glsl extension provides the necessary data types for storage, computation, shared memory, and load store functions for buffers and images.
-We also provide some buffer and image copy functions to prevent loss of precision when using fp16 intermediate data types, and to avoid unnecessary `unpackHalf2x16` and `packHalf2x16` pair.
+The ncnn glsl extension provides the necessary data types for storage, computation, shared memory, and load, store, conversion functions for buffers and images.
+We also provide some buffer and image copy functions to prevent loss of precision when using fp16 as the intermediate data type, and to avoid unnecessary `unpackHalf2x16` and `packHalf2x16` pair.

 # data types